 Samsung has gone all-out with the new Galaxy S8 and S8 Plus, producing some gorgeous handsets that share some design DNA with the S7 and S7 Edge while clearly setting themselves apart as more premium smartphones.

-Like the S7 and S7 Edge before them, both versions of Samsung's Galaxy S8 handset will be fully water resistant.
-You can also expect the same glossy glass rear, with a selection of new colours on offer.
+Like the S7 and S7 Edge before them, both versions of Samsung's Galaxy S8 handset are fully water resistant.
+You can also expect the same glossy glass rear, which scuffs up a storm yet still looks really nice.

 Samsung Galaxy S7 vs Galaxy S7 Edge vs Galaxy S8 vs Galaxy S8 Plus: Screen and media